 Technology is changing and evolving constantly, and American Heritage will evaluate new products and make adjustments as necessary.
 For us, the device is simply a tool to be used in the service of teaching and learning.
 Education must always come before any particular educational tool — whether a desk, a textbook, a ruler, a calculator, or an iPad.

-Students can save documents using their Google Drive through their Google Apps account provided by the school. iCloud can be activated to automatically sync files created in Pages, Numbers and Keynote.
+Students can save documents using their Google Drive through their Google Suite account provided by the school. iCloud can be activated to automatically sync files created in Pages, Numbers and Keynote.
 By using these accounts, documents can be saved and exported in various formats for later use and students will have access to documents from other computers via the Internet.
 These files can then be shared with classmates and/or teachers.

 The Library/Media Center staff is available throughout the day to assist students with iPad questions.
 There will be a specific area in the Library dedicated to iPad help.
 Students can get assistance with setting up their email or Google Drives accounts, troubleshooting with digital textbooks, or any other troubleshooting questions.
 We do not, however, offer any sort of repair service on campus.
 Please bring your iPad to the Apple Store or go through any private insurance provider you may have chosen if your iPad is broken or damaged.

 It is a good idea to consider some sort of insurance for your child’s iPad.
 Every iPad comes with one year of hardware repair coverage through the limited warranty and up to 90 days of complimentary support.
 AppleCare+ for iPad extends your coverage for two years from the original purchase date of your iPad.
 You should also check with your homeowners, renters, and/or car insurance to see if loss or damage to an iPad would be covered.
 If you are interested in purchasing outside insurance for your iPad, there are many options out there.